unplugin/unplugin-turbo-console/README.md

 ## 🔥 Features

-- Support printing the file name, line number and variable name.
+- Printing the file name, line number and variable name.

-- Support insert custom prefix and suffix.
+- Support inserting custom prefix and suffix strings in the console output.

 - Support highlight the console output based on different file types. (such as `js(x)`, `ts(x)`, `vue`, `svelte`, `astro`)

-- Support jump to the editor source code from the console output with one click.
+- Allow jumping to the editor source code from the console output with one click.

+- Pass server logs to client.

 ## 📦 Install